fioprotocol/fio-devhub/_docs/protocol/network_peer.md

 - Handshake Sent Count: the number of handshake messages sent to the peer.
 - Syncing: whether or not the node is syncing with the peer.
 - Protocol Version: the internal protocol version implemented by the peer’s Net Plugin.

 The block state consists of the following fields:

 - Block ID: a hash of the serialized contents of the block.
 - Block number: the actual block number since genesis.

 The transaction state consists of the following fields:

 - Transaction ID: a hash of the serialized contents of the transaction.
 - Block number: the actual block number the transaction was included in.
 - Expiration time: the time in seconds for the transaction to expire.

 ### 2.4.
 Net Serializer
 The Net Serializer has two main roles:

 - Serialize objects and messages that need to be transmitted over the network.
 - Serialize objects and messages that need to be cryptographically hashed.

 In the first case, each serialized object or message needs to get deserialized at the other end upon receipt from the network for further processing.
-In the latter case, serialization of specific fields within an object instance is needed to generate cryptographic hashes of its contents.
+In the second case, serialization of specific fields within an object instance is needed to generate cryptographic hashes of its contents.
 Most IDs generated for a given object type (action, transaction, block, etc.) consist of a cryptographic hash of the relevant fields from the object instance.

 ## 3. Operation Modes
 From an operational standpoint, a node can be in either one of three states with respect to a connected peer: